Seed Priming Mellissa officinalis L. with Potassium Nitrate and Inoculation with Plant Growth Promoting Rhizobacteria at Different Times

 Authors

-1 Ph.D student, Department of Horticulture Sciences, Faculty of Agriculture, Lorestan University, Khorram abad, Iran.
+1 Department of Horticulture Sciences, Faculty of Agriculture, Lorestan University, Khorramabad, Iran

-2 Assistant Professor in Botany Departmentof Botany, University of Chakwal, Chakwal, Pakistan
+2 Department of Botany, University of Chakwal, Chakwal, Pakistan

 Abstract

-Priming seed priming and seedling inoculation with bio elicitor improve growth and phytochemical constituents of medicinal plants.
-This study was conducted with the aim of investigate the role of seed priming with potassium nitrate (0, 0.25, 0.5, 0.75 and 1%) at different times and inoculation of seedling originated from primed seeds with rhizobacteria strains (Pseudomonas fluorescens and P. putida) on physiological and metabolic attributes of Melissa officinalis L. The results showed that the interaction of treatments on morphological, physiological, photosynthetic pigments, metabolic traits contain percentage and essential oil composition were significant at 0.25% concentration of potassium nitrate with 72 hours priming of P. putida bacteria inoculation.
-The phenolic contents increased (56.30 mg. g-1 of gallic acid per ml of extract) in inoculation of P. putida and P. fluorescens bacteria while the highest antioxidant activity (50.05 mg. ml-1) was noticed in inoculum of P. fluorescens bacteria with 12 hours of priming.
-In addition, remarkable increase of 20% was observed in essential oils and related compounds such as carvacrol, thymol and isomenthone.
-Overall, seed priming along with seedling inoculation with pseudomonas strains play vital role in the increase in both primary and secondary metabolites of lemon balm plants.
+Seed priming and seedling inoculation with bioelicitors can enhance growth and phytochemical constituents in medicinal plants.
+This study was conducted to investigate seed priming with potassium nitrate (at concentrations of 0, 0.25, 0.5, 0.75, and 1%) for various durations, in combination with the inoculation of seedlings derived from seeds primed with rhizobacteria strains (Pseudomonas fluorescens and P. putida).
+The treatments were assumed to affect the physiological and metabolic attributes of Melissa officinalis L. The findings revealed that the interaction of these treatments had a significant impact on morphological, physiological, photosynthetic pigments, and metabolic traits, including the percentage and composition of essential oils.
+The most pronounced effects were observed at the 0.25% concentration of potassium nitrate with 72 hours of priming followed by inoculation with P. putida.
+The phenolic content increased to 56.30 mg g-1 of gallic acid per mL of extract in seedlings inoculated with P. putida and P. fluorescens strains.
+Maximum antioxidant activity (50.05 mg mL-1) was recorded in seedlings inoculated with P. fluorescens, following 12 hours of priming.
+A notable increase occurred in essential oils (20%) and related compounds, such as carvacrol, thymol, and isomenthone.
+In conclusion, seed priming and seedling inoculation with Pseudomonas strains had a crucial role in enhancing the primary and secondary metabolites of lemon balm (Melissa officinalis) plants.

 Keywords